Porsche Club of America (PCA) - Potomac Region

 What tracks do we go to?

-Our local track is Summit Point, West Virginia.
+Our local track facility is Summit Point Motorsports Park, in Summit Point, West Virginia.
 The tracks we regularly drive are:

 Summit Point, WV - Main Circuit - Our "home track" where we have most of our driving events.

-Summit Point, WV - Jefferson Circuit - The High Performance Driving Clinic is conducted on this track.
+Summit Point, WV - Jefferson Circuit - High Performance Driving Clinics are conducted on this track.

-Virginia International Raceway (VIR) - Our ‘home away from home'; just over 4 hours south.
+Virginia International Raceway – America's motorsport Resort (virnow.com) - Our ‘home away from home' (just over 4 hours south of the DC area).

 What safety equipment do I need?